The Four Societies Initiative

 The CCIL, in association with the American Society of International Law (ASIL), the Australian and New Zealand Society of International Law (ANZSIL) and the Japanese Society of International Law (JSIL), participates in an innovative initiative involving new and emerging scholars, and others, from each of the four international law societies.

 A workshop is hosted every two years for the presentation of original works and the exchange of views.
-There have been seven events to date: New Zealand (2006); Canada (2008); Japan (2010); USA (2012); Australia (2014); Canada (2016) and Japan (2018).
+There have been eight events to date: New Zealand (2006); Canada (2008); Japan (2010); USA (2012); Australia (2014); Canada (2016); Japan (2018) and USA (2022 *).

 Canadian participants in the “Four Societies” initiative